 In a survey conducted by the Global Action Plan, they found that:

-The majority of people (62%) wanted the government and local authorities to invest in plans to tackle air pollution and traffic more urgently than before the outbreak of coronavirus.
+- The majority of people (62%) wanted the government and local authorities to invest in plans to tackle air pollution and traffic more urgently then before the outbreak of coronavirus.

 3) As Wildfires Get Bigger, So Does the Health Threat